-This story about passionate, intellectual, bold and brilliant Amelia Bassano and her partnership with William Shakespeare reveals important facts about the authorship of Shakespeare's plays while adding extra dimensions of meaning to them.
+This story about passionate, intellectual, bold and brilliant Emilia Bassano and her partnership with William Shakespeare reveals important facts about the authorship of Shakespeare's plays while adding extra dimensions of meaning to them.

 This absorbing book is a good read that will leave the reader with many seeds for thought and much to wonder about.

 I found it difficult to put down!
 I loved the premise and it has piqued my curiosity to learn more.

 Loved this book!
 An excellent and believable storyline:

 Fast moving action tied to actual historical events and people.
 I highly recommend this book.